Exciting, Safe and Rewarding!

 No. The Iowa City Fencing Center provides all necessary equipment and protective gear for classes and club members.

 However, if fencers wish to compete in regional, national and international tournaments, it will be necessary to purchase personal equipment.
 Like all sports, prices vary greatly depending on the maker and quality.
 If you would like advice on purchasing personal equipment, just ask us at the ICFC, or contact us.

 The foil originated as a training weapon in the 18th century, and its rules are meant to reward correct behavior during bouts.
 In foil, points are scored when one fencer touches his/her opponent on the torso (including the back) with the tip of the blade.
-Additionally, a touch is scored only when a fencer has established right of way i.e., the right to attack.
+A touch is scored when a fencer has established right of way i.e., the right to attack.
 Put simply, if you are being attacked, you must defend yourself, and if you are attacking, your goal is to score.

 Epee fencing is based on actual dueling.
 For epee, the whole body is a target.
 Points are awarded to the fencer who touches his/her opponent first.
 When both fencers touch at the same time, both are awarded a point; this is called a double touch.
 Therefore, the goal of an epee fencer is to touch without being touched.
 If both fencers are tied before the final touch, bouts continue until one person scores without being touched.
 Like foil, epees only score by thrusting with the point of the weapon.

 Saber differs from the other weapons in that it is primarily a slashing weapon; points are scored with the whole blade, not just the tip.
 Originally a cavalry weapon, saber has been adapted to modern fencing quite successfully.
 Of all the weapons, saber is the fastest-paced.
 Like foil, right of way is used to assess touches, and there is a restricted target area: only touches made above the waist are valid.